Shania Twain: Personal life

-Twain met producer Robert John "Mutt" Lange after he heard her original songs and singing from her debut album; he then offered to produce and write songs with her.
-They first met at Nashville's Fan Fair in June 1993 and quickly became close.
+Twain met producer Robert John "Mutt" Lange after he heard her original songs and singing from her debut album; he offered to produce and write songs with her.
+Having spoken on the phone for many months, they met at Nashville's Fan Fair in June 1993 and became close.
 They were married on December 28, 1993, and had a son, Eja (pronounced "Asia"), on August 12, 2001.
-On May 15, 2008, it was announced that Twain and Lange were separating after Lange had an affair with Twain's best friend, Marie-Anne Thiébaud.
+On May 15, 2008, it was announced that they were separating after Lange had an affair with Twain's best friend, Marie-Anne Thiébaud.
 Their divorce was finalized on June 9, 2010.
 On December 20, 2010, it was reported that Twain was engaged to Swiss Nestlé executive Frédéric Thiébaud, Marie-Anne's former husband.
 They were married on January 1, 2011, in Rincón, Puerto Rico.

-Twain is a vegetarian and a devotee of Sant Mat, an Eastern spiritual philosophy.
-In 2010, Twain created Shania Kids Can, a charity designed to address the needs of neglected children who are frequently overlooked by social assistance programs.
-Twain's autobiography, From This Moment On, was published on March 27, 2011.
-She is a long-time resident of Corseaux, Switzerland, where her son was born.
-Twain is a hockey fan.
-When performing, Twain will sometimes wear the jersey of the local National Hockey League team.
+She is a vegetarian and a devotee of Sant Mat, an Eastern spiritual philosophy.
+In 2010 she created Shania Kids Can, a charity designed to address the needs of neglected children who are frequently overlooked by social assistance programs.
+Her autobiography, From This Moment On, was published on March 27, 2011.
+She is a long-time resident of Corseaux, Switzerland, where her son was born, and she also owns properties in Las Vegas and the Bahamas.